Youth Programs at the Gathering

 During the Gathering, the Cow Kids’ Stampede features a high-energy western band at the Elko Convention Center Auditorium that school kids can attend for a small fee.

 Students are welcome to sign up for any open mics during the Gathering.
 We also have two opportunities directed at students:

 The Young Buckaroo Open Mic & Talent Showcase provides younger kids with an opportunity to share their creativity with the public in a safe and welcoming atmosphere.

 We offer opportunities for teens in the The Teen Poetry & Music Slam, a free opportunity for teens to present their poetry, spoken word, short prose or songs.
-To prepare for their performance, they can participate in the Poetry Writing for Teens or the From Page to Stage workshops where students receive heart-to-pen guidance from master poets on finding inspiration and expressing passion on the page.
+To prepare for their performance, they can participate in workshops where students receive heart-to-pen guidance from master poets on finding inspiration and expressing passion on the page.

 Our youth education programs are sponsored by many businesses and organizations, individual donors through our Stakeholder program, and major donors including the Bretzlaff Foundation and:

 Slideshow images: Meg Glaser/Tamara Kubacki, jessica Brandi Lifland, Devon Blunden, Charlie Ekburg